Quickly Developing General C++ Host Programs on WSL

 - Download and install Visual Studio Code on Windows.

-- CMake Tools (or the C/C++ Extension Pack) — used for CMake project management, configuration, building, switching kits, etc. If you do not use CMake, there are plenty of other VS Code extensions, which you will need to search for yourself.
-Personally, I prefer using CMake.
+clangd.
+If you prefer the Clang toolchain, do not install this; instead, installclangdandclang-tidy. - CMake Tools (or the C/C++ Extension Pack) — Used for CMake project management, configuration, building, and switching kits.
+If you don't use CMake, VS Code has a plethora of other plugins you can search for.
+I personally prefer CMake.

-- CodeLLDB (if you prefer the lldb debugger)
+- CodeLLDB (if you prefer the

-F1-> typeRemote-WSL: New Window(or navigate to the project directory in the Ubuntu terminal and runcode ., which will open a VS Code window on WSL). - VS Code will automatically install the necessary server components in WSL, and the "green area in the bottom left corner" will display
+Ctrl+Shift+P-> inputWSL: Connect to WSL(or navigate to your project directory in the Ubuntu terminal and runcode ., which will open the VS Code window on WSL). - VS Code will automatically install the necessary server components in WSL.
+A green indicator in the bottom-left corner will show WSL: Ubuntu, indicating the current window is connected to WSL.

 #include <iostream>